Cayenne, Hawthorn and Nettle Herbs

 Here is a picture of the products available.
 We only use the freshest, cayenne peppers available and the production process is time consuming.
 We do not cut any corners in ensuring the high strength of this product.

-Caution: Large amounts of cayenne can irritate the gastrointestinal system and it is better to start with small amounts before increasing quantities.
+Caution: If you are not used to it, large amounts of cayenne can upset the gastrointestinal system.
+So this is why it is better to start with small amounts before increasing quantities.
 We suggest one drop three times a day to start with.
 You can then increase this up to a maximum of 10 drops at a time after a week or two.

 Hawthorn Berry Herb - Benefits and uses